labs13-stock-price/backend/README.md

 ### Flask Flexibility

--Flask provides developers generous flexibility for developing their web applications.<br>
+- Flask provides developers generous flexibility for developing their web applications.<br>
--The official documentation is very thorough, providing lots of details with well-written examples.<br>
+- The official documentation is very thorough, providing lots of details with well-written examples.<br>
--Flask is arguably one of Python’s most popular web frameworks, with plenty of tutorials and libraries available to add to your apps.<br>
+- Flask is arguably one of Python’s most popular web frameworks, with plenty of tutorials and libraries available to add to   your apps.<br>
--Flask is a lightweight framework with few dependencies.
+- Flask is a lightweight framework with few dependencies.
 It takes just a few lines of Python to load Flask, and because it is    modular, you can restrict the dependencies to suit your needs.<br>
--Integration with database toolkits like SQLAlchemy, SQL databases like SQLite and MySQL, and NoSQL databases like DynamoDB and MongoDB is relatively easy.<br>
+- Integration with database toolkits like SQLAlchemy, SQL databases like SQLite and MySQL, and NoSQL databases like    DynamoDB and MongoDB is relatively easy.<br>

 ## Migrations